 How to choose a perfect high school in the United States and secure a partial scholarship

-Choosing a great high school in the United States is really important as schools are very different in size, academic level, extracurricular offering, clubs, sports, etc.
+Choosing a great high school in the United States is extremely important.
+Schools in the US vary incredibly in size, academic level, extracurricular offering, clubs, sports, etc.

 Size and location matters